 \begin{thm} Let $X$ be a normal variety, $B$ a reduced divisor on $X$, and $D$ a $\Q$-Cartier $\Z$-divisor on $X$.
 Let $f\colon Y\to X$ be a proper birational morphism from a normal variety $Y$.
+We fix an integer $i\geq 0$.
 Suppose that the $i$-th reflexive Cartier operator

-associated to $p^{n-1}D$ is surjective for all $n\in\Z_{>0}$.
+associated to $p^{n-1}D$ is surjective for all $n>0$.
 Then the restriction map